This Day in History on 18th May

 1972: Kokan Krishi (Agriculture) University was established.

-1974: First underground Atomic device explosion for India was carried out successfully near Pokhran in Rajasthan (Thar Desert) at 8:05 a.m.
-This event made India as the 6th nation to explode an atomic bomb.
+1974: First underground Atomic device explosion in India was carried out successfully near Pokhran in Rajasthan (Thar Desert) at 8:05 a.m.
+This event made India the 6th nation to explode an atomic bomb.

-1995: Criminal Law (Amendment Bill, 1995) introduced in Parliament to replace the 10-year-old controversial TADA Act.
+1995: Criminal Law (Amendment Bill, 1995) was introduced in Parliament to replace the 10-year-old controversial TADA Act.

-1872: Bertrand Russell, great philosopher, mathematician, author and Chairmain of the Indian League, was
+1872: Bertrand Russell, great philosopher, mathematician, author and Chairman of the Indian League, was born.

-1901: Nibaran Chandra Chakrabarti, great poet and Hindi writer, was born in Brahmangaon, (Dacca).
+1901: Nibaran Chandra Chakrabarti, a great poet and Hindi writer was born in Brahmangaon, (Dacca).

-1926: Naranjan Bhagat, famous Gujrathi poet, was born.
+1926: Naranjan Bhagat, the famous Gujrathi poet, was born.

 1945: Bhagwat Subramaniam Chandrasekhar, cricketer (brilliant Indian leggie 1964-79), was born in Banglore.

-1772: Janoji Bhosle, warrior in Peshwa kingdom, passed away.
+1772: Janoji Bhosle, a warrior in the Peshwa kingdom, passed away.

-1966: Panchanan Maheshwari, great Indian scientist of botany, passed away.
+1966: Panchanan Maheshwari, a great Indian scientist of botany, passed away.

 1995: Sukhomoy Sengupta, 76, Tripura’s first CM, passed away.